Saturday, January 21, 2023

 Rhode Island Attorney General Patrick C. Lynch objected strenuously to the plea bargain, saying that both brothers should have received jail time and that Michael Derderian should have received more time than Biechele.

-Noting that an Ohio version of the Berry case comes out a bit differently
+Ohio version of the Berry case ... how do you think it comes out under Ohio law?

 A case with facts reasonably similar to those in the Berry murder/manslaughter case in our text was litigated all the way up to the Ohio Supreme Court in State v.
 Shane, 63 Ohio St.3d 630, 590 N.E.2d 272 (1992).
 Here are the facts in the Shane case: